 If by that you really mean, “What’s out there that I don’t have to pay for?”
 Not much.

 The only sure-fire way to protect yourself is to only use photos you’ve taken yourself, or that someone has taken while acting as an agent for you or your business.
-In other words, a photographer you hired would generally assign the rights over to you to use.
+In other words, a photographer you hired would generally assign the rights over to you to use as part of their fee.
 As well, the rights would belong to you if you directed an employee take them.
 In these cases, any chain of custody is airtight and verifiable.

 What if someone other than me puts copyrighted material on my site?